orangejuice/blog/data/activity/movie-海蒂和爷爷-2015/record.en.md

 date: 2021-03-14 05:06:01+08:00
 douban:
   rating: 9.3
-  subtitle: 2015 / Germany Switzerland / Drama Family Adventure / Directed by
+  subtitle: 2015 / Germany Switzerland / Drama Family Adventure / Alain Gsponer /
-    Alain Gsponer / Starring Anuk Steffen, Bruno Ganz
+    Anuk Steffen Bruno Ganz
 ---

-Unexpectedly made it to the Top 65.
-Although it's not bad, it didn't feel as good as expected, perhaps my expectations were too high.
-It's very sunny, beautiful, happy, and able to embrace everything, but the villains with bad intentions are unintentionally suppressed by the clever and kind protagonist, which feels a bit familiar and cliche.
-Perhaps it's a children-oriented work, Heidi will become the best and most healing friend of every child.
-If taken as a children’s film, it scores full marks.
+Surprisingly in the TOP 65.
+Although not bad, I didn't think it was this good, perhaps my expectations were too high.
+It is very sunny, beautiful, and blissful, able to embrace everything, but the villains with ill intents are unwittingly suppressed by the clever and kind protagonist, only able to stew in frustration — somewhat familiar and somewhat cliché.
+Perhaps it's a children's film, after all, Heidi could become every child's best and most healing friend.
+As a children's movie, it deserves full marks.